computersarecool/willynolan.com/_posts/projects/2017-04-09-perspective-projection.md

             width: 577
             height: 325

-    - p: "And here is the image with the blue spheres removed but the perspective texture map applied."
+    - p: And here is the image with the blue spheres removed but the perspective texture map applied.

     - figure:
         type: figure